Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Particular cases

 \subsection{Thomas-Fermi approximation}

-For situations where the interaction energy is much larger than the kinetic energy the so-called Thomas-Fermi approximation can be applied.
-For the Hamiltonian \ref{Heff} this corresponds for example to the situation where $N\Rightarrow \infty$ or $A\rightarrow \infty$.
+For situations, where the interaction energy is much larger than the kinetic energy, the so-called Thomas-Fermi approximation can be applied.
+In case of the effective Hamiltonian \ref{Heff}, this corresponds to the situation where $N\rightarrow \infty$ or $A\rightarrow \infty$.
 In order to calculate the wave function $\xi(x^{i})$, we take (\ref{casca}) without the kinetic energy term, which gives